 The Authors

 Assistant Prof. JUDr.
 Lenka Dobešová, Ph.D., was born in Brno, the Czech Republic, in 1972 and graduated from the Faculty of Law, Masaryk University, Brno, in 1995 becoming a full-time lecturer in 1996.
 In addition to giving lectures, doing research, and involving in publication activities (as an author or a co-author she has published five books and more than ten articles and papers in journals and specialized publications), she has been engaged in a number of other activities related to legal practice.
 She was a member of the Civil Code recodification committee of the Ministry of Justice and also worked as an assistant of a Justice of the Constitutional Court (2003–2004).
+She was awarded by the president of Masaryk University the best teacher of MU (2016).

 She obtained her Ph.D. for her dissertation entitled ‘Liability for Injury to Health’.
 Currently, she is the member of the Civil Law Department of the Faculty of Law, Masaryk University, Brno.